The Scintilla Way: A Framework of Skillsets for Changemakers

 Storytelling of Ideas & Cultural Narratives: We’re narrative driven creatures, and stories shape reality.
 The ability to identify and shift cultural stories (including the ones that live within us), to craft compelling narratives that inspire action (give us something to say yes to!), and to clearly articulate visions of what could be are powerful tools for transformation.

 This is long haul work, and we need to cultivate the conditions within us for an enjoyable, and sustainable journey.
-We also cannot Get Free without the development of presence & self-awareness, or hold space for the grief or pain of the world without emotional maturity.
+As changemakers, this means developing:

 Self-Awareness & Emotional Maturity: The ability to recognise our own patterns, triggers, and biases is fundamental to impact as a changemaker.
 Without this, we risk unconsciously reproducing harmful dynamics even as we try to transform them.

-Adaptability & Resilience: In rapidly changing conditions - which our world is in - the capacity to adapt while is critical.
-This includes developing both personal resilience and collective adaptability - learning to bend without breaking, to recover from setbacks, and to find opportunity.
+Adaptability & Resilience: In rapidly changing conditions - which our world is in - the capacity to adapt is critical – both individually, and collectively.
+This means learning to bend without breaking, creating the conditions for our flourishing, and cultivating a mindset that looks for opportunity.

-Presence & Somatic Awareness: Our bodies hold wisdom that our minds often miss.
-Developing embodied awareness helps us access intuition, honour our authentic capacity and callings, and remain grounded in challenging situations.
+Presence & Somatic Awareness: Our bodies hold wisdom that our minds can sometimes miss.
+Developing embodied awareness helps us access our intuition, honour our authentic capacity and callings, and remain grounded in challenging situations.

-Self-Care & Joy: Real self care is not bubble baths and face masks - it’s not anything you have to buy.
+Self-Care & Joy: Real self-care is not bubble baths or face masks - it’s not anything you have to buy.
 It’s honouring our physical, emotional and spiritual needs.
-This means developing practices that replenish our energy, finding joy in the journey, and creating cultures of care rather than exploitation - because self-care is a pathway to collective care.
+This means developing practices that replenish your energy, finding joy in the journey, and creating cultures of care rather than exploitation - because self-care is a pathway to collective care.

-We’re collectively in a dark night of the soul: a moment of moral and spiritual reckoning, where the path is dark and the way out is unclear.
+We’re collectively in a dark night of the soul: a moment of moral and spiritual reckoning, and the way out is unclear.
 We must consider the soul work of this time as an integral part of our human and changemaker journey.
+This looks like:

 Navigating Grief & Dark Nights of the Soul: As we face ecological collapse, social fragmentation, and personal loss, the ability to move through grief rather suppress it becomes essential.
 This involves developing practices that help us process collective and personal sorrow, finding meaning and purpose even in darkness.

-Ritual & Meaning-Making: Creating meaningful practices that honour transitions, mark important moments, and connect us to something larger than ourselves offers us practice to return to, a space to cultivate wisdom and discernment.
+Ritual & Meaning-Making: Creating meaningful practices that honour transitions, mark important moments, and connect us to something larger than ourselves.
+These are the practices we return to, spaces to cultivate wisdom and meaning.

 Humility & Moral Courage: This paradoxical pairing - the humility to know we don't have all the answers, that we can’t do all the work, and the courage to act anyway - is at the heart of the Scintilla Way.